Raharja214/Raharja214/README.md

 - 👋 Hi, I’m Raharja Dui Putra Sutedjo & you can call me RDP
 - 👀 I’m interested in UI & UX Designer
-- 🌱 I’m currently learning Python & C/C++
+- 🌱 I’m currently learning Python, C/C++, Figma, HTML5 & CSS, JS

 <!---
 Raharja214/Raharja214 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.